-If Vaya determines that an LIP is meets selection criteria, the Credentialing Team will send a Credentialing Initiation Form (CIF) invitation with instructions to the practitioner.
+If Vaya determines that a LIP meets selection criteria, the Credentialing Team will send a Credentialing Initiation Form (CIF) invitation with instructions to the practitioner.
 The CIF is used to initiate the process of engaging the practitioner in the Council on Affordable Quality Healthcare (CAQH) online application process.
 Licensed Practitioners employed by an organization contracted with Vaya should submit the CIF directly to Vaya.

 Nurse Practitioners who are seeking to be credentialed as LIPs must also submit a collaborative practice agreement (CPA) as part of their CIF.
 The CPA must describe the arrangement for continuous availability between the nurse practitioner and the supervising physician.
 The CPA should also describe the patient population being served, prescribing authority, drugs and devices that may be prescribed by the nurse practitioner and minimum standards for consultation between the nurse practitioner and the primary supervising physician, as well as the process for the annual review/resigning of the CPA.
 Psychiatrists must identify completion of an approved/accredited residency, and sub-specialty fellowship training must be documented (if taken).

-Residency is the period of clinical education in a medical specialty that follows graduation from medical school and prepares physicians for the independent practice of medicine.
-For physicians, this is the highest level of education and/or training required to be primary source verified by Vaya.
+For physicians, residency is the highest level of education and/or training required to be primary source verified by Vaya.
 Board certification is not required; however, practitioners who identify themselves as board-certified must do so in accordance with the definition of board certification for that recognized specialty board (i.e., for psychiatrists - the American Board of Psychiatry and Neurology).